sunrise from Silver Peak, Catalina Island

 • Multiplication (not just growth) happens at every level.

 This image is a screenshot from an excellent online orientation to the disciple-making process and its key practices.
-I highly recommend its first three videos, and assign them to students in my classes who are learning its practices.
+I highly recommend its first three videos, and assign them to students in my classes who are learning disciple-making practices.

 A Helpful Tanzanian Training Series